-2016 marks the 21st anniversary of Kay Aplin’s career in architectural ceramics.
+Kay Aplin has been working in architectural ceramics since 1995.
 During this time she has had many commissions around the UK and internationally, producing a distinct range of public realm art works that have stood the tests of weather and time.

 “Kay Aplin is rapidly establishing herself as one of the most energetic and active ceramic artists in the UK.
 She is becoming more and more known for her innovative Ceramic House, and her current work is expanding into areas of curation and initiation of new ceramic events and exhibitions in the wider visual arts world.
 This is feeding into her own work which has always been dynamic, totally original, full of colour, ambitious and delightfully idiosyncratic.”

 Born in 1971 and brought up in Scotland, J Kay Aplin moved to London to study art foundation at Central Saint Martins College of Art in 1989.
 Following a year living in Italy implementing arts projects at an institute for deaf blind people, she returned to the UK to specialise in ceramics and glass on the BA (Hons) public art and design course at Chelsea College of Art and Design, graduating in 1995.
 Since then, Kay has forged a successful career as an architectural ceramist, predominantly creating site-specific commissions for the public realm.
 Since 2008 she has been based in Brighton, UK, and she continues to travel and has lived in many countries, gathering languages as she goes.
 Kay is currently transitioning to establish a base in Berlin, Germany for part of each year.